lablayers/2014-website/readme.md

 Try the Konami code and [get my Chrome Extension here](https://chrome.google.com/webstore/detail/harlem-shake-the-web/ldejkceiibdbkgjfiagpjhjdadgkelib?hl=en).
 It even works on mobile - just tap twice instead of "AB".

 Click the Back to Top button in the bottom-right corner and see what happens.

+Click the "Add to Cart" button in the browser and click "Checkout" to donate some Bitcoin via Coinbase!

 Try finding allusions to One Direction, The Hitchhiker's Guide, My Little Pony, AKB48, Chicago: The Musical, 256^2, among other.